Brane structures in microlocal sheaf theory: Sheaves of spectra

 A $\bk$-linear structure on $C$ that preserves $C'$ induces a $\bk$-linear structure on $C/C'$, and the construction $(C' \subset C) \mapsto C/C'$ is functorial.
 In fact it extends to a functor

 taking the arrow $C \to C'$ to the colimit of the diagram $0 \leftarrow C' \to C$.

 A basic example is the case of restriction to an open subset.
 That is, if $C$ is the $\infty$-category of sheaves on a space and $LC$ is the $\infty$-category of sheaves on an open subset, then the restriction functor $j^*:C \to LC$ has a fully faithful right adjoint $j_*$, and $L = j_* j^*$.
-Another example is discussed in the next section \S\ref{sec:gamma-top}.